Diabetes & Salt - How to Lower Salt Intake

 diabetes, salt or salty foods

-should be avoided since the consumption of salt can also increase blood
+should be minimized since excess consumption of salt can also lead to increased blood

 pressure.
 People with